fhilton/fhilton.github.io/_posts/2017-03-24-Running-Docker-Containers-Azure.md

 ### Service-oriented (Multiple Container) Apps
 Containers really shine when it comes to building Service-oriented architectures.
 Using services gives the ability to scale only the required parts of the application and allows developers to improve a single part of the system at a time.
 <br><br>
-While the above sounds great, that hard part is deploying and maintaining all of the containers that make up an application.
+While the above sounds great, the hard part is keeping track of all the containers.
 Tools that help manage the provisioning, scheduling and monitoring of containers are called <strong>orchestrators</strong>.
 <br><br>
 You can use just about any orchestrator with Azure because you can manually create VMs and install whatever you like on them.
-Installing and configuring orchestrators is a complicated process.
-Microsoft has gone to great lengths to make configuring Orchestrators easier with the Azure Container Service (ACS)
+<br>Installing and configuring orchestrators is a complicated process.
+Microsoft has gone to great lengths to make configuring Orchestrators easier with the  [Azure Container Service (ACS)](https://azure.microsoft.com/en-us/services/container-service/)
 <br>
 <br>
 Options for orchestrating containers in Azure: